-POSTER WINNERS - The following Three Lakes students competed against area schools in the 2025 Conservation and Environmental Awareness poster contest hosted by the Wisconsin Land and Water Conservation Association: Nash Rickling (2nd place), Kara Koch (3rd place), Teddie Gensler (2nd place), Amberlyn Norgaard (3rd place), Leonna Stauffer (honorable mention), Maddox Schwarm (honorable mention). -Photo By Jen West Nicolet College's private pilot school ready to take flight Registration for Nicolet aviation industry.
-College's annual 10-week Private Pilot Ground School is open.
-Students can learn about the joys of flight, what it takes to become a pilot, and the many career options there are in the aviation field.
-Successful completion of the course and online examprep will provide necessary knowledge for the FAA Private or Light Sport Pilot More than 200 Wisconsin companies have ties to the state's aerospace sector, and more than 26,000 people are employed in Wisconsin by companies that support aviation businesses and aerospace manufacturing.
-Nicolet College is building collaborative relationships in these industries, and the local school districts, to increase knowledge regard- College into FVTC aviaing career opportunities FAA Drone Certification.
+the 2025 Conservation and Environmental Awareness poster contest hosted by the Wisconsin Land and Water Conservation Association: Nash Rickling (2nd place), Kara Koch (3rd place), Teddie Gensler (2nd place), Amberlyn Norgaard (3rd place), Leonna Stauffer (honorable mention), Nicolet College's private pilot school ready to take flight Registration for Nicolet aviation industry.
+College's annual 10-week Private Pilot Ground School Students can learn about the joys of flight, what it takes to become a pilot, and the many career options there are in the aviation Successful completion of the course and online examprep will provide necessary knowledge for the FAA Private or Light Sport Pilot written test.
+The course is supported by the Aviation Career Pathways Grant, a competitive grant awarded to Nicolet College by the Wisconsin Technical College System.
+The Aviation Career Pathways Grant increases Nicolet College's capacity to provide aviation education to meet current demand and address emerging needs for skilled employees across a range of occupations in the More than 200 Wisconsin companies have ties to the state's aerospace sector, and more than 26,000 people are employed in Wisconsin by companies that support aviation businesses and aerospace manufacturing.
+Nicolet College is building collaborative relationships in these industries, and the local school districts, to increase knowledge regard- College into FVTC aviaing career opportunities available and to provide practical experiences to those interested in these industries.
+The College will acquire an FAA-approved flight simulator and several drones through the Aviation Career Pathways Grant, enhancing students' hands-on learning.
+The flight simulator will give student pilots basic flight experience before moving on to actual flight training.
+Drones will feature in a new program for FAA Drone Certification.
 Nicolet College is partnering with Fox Valley Technical College in Appleton to provide transfer opportunities for aviation students to earn an associate degree or technical diploma.
-The goal is for students to transfer aviation and general education courses from Nicolet tion programs.
-Students Brule River Trails to host Gun and Meat Raffle Feb.
+The goal is for students transfer aviation and general education courses from Nicolet tion programs.
+Students may then choose to pursue further education at the University of Wisconsin - Oshkosh or Purdue Global for a bachelor's degree.
+Nicolet College is an FAA Authorized Written Exam Testing Center.

+For more information, to register for the Private Pilot Ground School, and sign up for FAA testing visit www.nicoletcollege. edu/aviation.
+Brule River Trails to host Gun and Meat Raffle Feb.
 8 The Three Lakes-Brule River Trails will be hosting a Gun and Meat Raffle on Saturday, Feb.
-8, from 5 - 8 p.m.
-Raffle tickets are available at most establishments around the Three Lakes area and will be available to purchase at the event.
+8, from 5 - 8 Raffle tickets are available at most establishments around the Three Lakes area and will be available to purchase at the event.
 There will be food available, along with a cash bar.
 There will also be clothing for sale, and various meat raffles throughout the event.
 All proceeds support Three Lakes-Brule River Trails for grooming and trail maintenance.